Reviewing Sears Hometown and Outlet Stores Inc. (SHOS)'s and J. C. Penney Company Inc. (NYSE:JCP)'s results | New Business Observer

 |0.00

-Demonstrates Sears Hometown and Outlet Stores Inc. and J. C. Penney Company Inc. earnings per share (EPS), gross revenue and valuation.
+Table 1 shows the top-line revenue, earnings per share and valuation for Sears Hometown and Outlet Stores Inc. and J. C. Penney Company Inc.

 Profitability